 S-allylcysteine (sometimes called SAC).
 S-allylcysteine is an antioxidant and can increase something called NRF2.
 It may have other health properties too.

 For example, preliminary evidence suggests it may help liver cancer.

 For more on NFR2 see the review of the anti-aging supplement Protandim.

 Aged Garlic Extract vs. Allicin

 Alliin is a compound in garlic that is converted into Allicin.
-Allicin is the stuff that gives garlic it its odor.
-While allicin is often reputed to be the active ingredient in garlic, it breaks down quickly into other compounds.
+Allicin is the stuff that gives garlic its odor.
+While allicin is often said to be the active ingredient in garlic, it breaks down quickly into other compounds.

 Because of the way it's produced, aged garlic extract is odorless because it has no allicin.

 There are many different types of Kyolic supplements.
 The Kyolic.com website listed 25 different versions.
 These range from the cardiovascular formula –Formula 100 – which has 600 mg of age garlic extract per 2 capsules to supplements for focus (Kyolic Brain Focus) which has no age garlic extract.